Author: David Lively, Organically Grown Company

-In the mid-1980’s Rebecca Willows and I were among employees who voted ourselves a pay decrease in order to help support the business as it went through several years in the red.
+In the mid-1980 Rebecca Willows and I was among employees who voted ourselves a pay decrease in order to help support the business as it went through several years in the red.
 Later, I was a member of a management team that had to deal with the loss of our two largest accounts, as both were purchased by Wild Oats and moved away from our services.

 We struggled, but part of our make-up was always defiance, and there was never talk of responding other than with greater effort at performance and an eye on how we might reinvent ourselves.
 Which we now do again, a Rising Phoenix.

-It is a moment where the need for efficiency, the examination of what really matters, the strengthening of that which remains all makes sense.
-But within that context, I believe it is critical that we hold onto vision, values, motivations and bonds.
+It is a moment where the need for efficiency, the examination of what really matters, and the strengthening of that which remains all make sense.
+But within that context, I believe it is critical that we hold onto vision, values, motivations, and bonds.

 Or as Natalie Reitman-White, OGC’s Vice-President of Organizational Vitality and Trade Advocacy would put it, “You can’t fix a broken food system with a broken finance system.”

 I have said that what is unique about OGC and must be preserved through our independence is our desire to live dangerously in the face of conventional wisdom.
 That does not mean living recklessly.
 It does mean that we continue to take the risks that lie between our reach and our grasp, the risks that must be taken to insure the health of this planet and all that live on it.
 This cannot be deferred until the odds are predictably better, because that day may not come or may come too late.